iter8-tools/iter8/doc_files/iter8_bookinfo_istio.md

 ![Grafana Dashboard](../img/grafana_reviews-v3-v6-90_perc.png)

-## Part 5: Canary release for an edge service
+## Part 5: Canary release of a user-facing service

 Up to now, we have demonstrated rolling out a new version of an internal service.
-In this part of the tutorial we will show you how to use _iter8_ to perform a canary analysis for an edge service.
-By edge service we mean one that is exposed to users and services outside the Kubernetes cluster where it runs.
-In the case of the Bookinfo sample application we use in the tutorial, the _productpage_ service is the edge service.
+In this part of the tutorial we will show you how to use _iter8_ to perform a canary analysis for a user-facing service.
+By that we mean a service that is exposed to users and services outside the Kubernetes cluster where it runs.
+In the case of the Bookinfo sample application we use in the tutorial, the _productpage_ service is user facing.

-### Edge service exposed using Kubernetes Ingress
+### User-facing service exposed using Kubernetes Ingress

-If you expose your edge service using [Kubernetes Ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/), you do not need anything special.
+If you expose your service using [Kubernetes Ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/), you do not need anything special.
 The `Experiment` object you will need to create will be similar to the ones you saw in the previous parts of this tutorial.

-### Edge service exposed using Istio's VirtualService and Gateway
+### User-facing service exposed using Istio's VirtualService and Gateway

-An edge service can also be exposed using Istio's VirtualService and Gateway.
+A service can also be exposed using Istio's VirtualService and Gateway.
 To remind you, after we deployed Bookinfo [in Part 1 of the tutorial](#part-1-successful-canary-release-reviews-v2-to-reviews-v3), we exposed the _productpage_ service by creating an Istio Gateway and Virtual Service.
 The VirtualService defines the mapping from an external hostname to an internal service, and binds that to a specific gateway.

-We defined _productpage_'s VirtualService and Gateway before using the file `iter8-controller/doc/tutorials/istio/bookinfo/bookinfo-gateway.yaml`, which looks like this:
+We defined _productpage_'s VirtualService and Gateway earlier using the file `iter8-controller/doc/tutorials/istio/bookinfo/bookinfo-gateway.yaml`, which looks like this:

 ```yaml
 apiVersion: networking.istio.io/v1alpha3